Struggling readers need precisely what good readers receive—lots of high-success reading experiences.

 Time to Read Books That Are Not “Just Right”

 My youngest daughter read one page of a Junie B. Jones book every night at bedtime for months in first grade.
 The book was much too hard for her, and it took a great deal of work every single night for her to get through it.
 I’d listen from my room next door as she would read aloud to herself, and I could hear the struggle.
 The book wasn’t just right for her, and she knew it.
-But she also knew she could work through it a bit at a time.
+But she also knew she could work through it a little at a time.
 This was a milestone of her reading life as she spent a bit of time each day stretching beyond her comfort level but not at the expense of books she could enjoy more.

 We’ve taken the idea of just-right books a bit too far.
 Of course every child needs time each day to read books that are at the right level.
 But every minute of every day does not have to be in a just-right book.